sfneal/psdconvert/README.md

 ## Example Usage

-Outlined below are basic uses of the four main classes of the directory utility python package.
+Outlined below are basic uses of the four main classes of the PSD Convert python package.

 * ConvertPSD - Converts PSD file into another image format
 * BatchConvertPSD - Converts directory of PSD files into another image format